Steeven9/IR-project/README.md

 ## Cleanup

+If you used Docker, simply shut down the containers with

+`docker-compose down`

-Kill the UI webserver, then delete the Solr collection:
+Otherwise kill the UI webserver, then delete the Solr collection:

-`cd solr-8.6.2/`
+`cd solr-8.7.0/`

 `bin/solr delete -c movies`